Why It Works

-For the dressing: Whisk together vinegar, ketchup, sugar, black pepper, and hot sauce in small bowl.
+For the dressing: In a small bowl, whisk together vinegar, ketchup, sugar, black pepper, and hot sauce.

 For the Slaw: Combine cabbage and carrot in a large bowl.
 Sprinkle with sugar and salt and toss to combine.
 Let stand five minutes, then transfer to a large colander and rinse thoroughly under cold running water.

 Transfer vegetables to a salad spinner and spin dry.
 Alternatively, transfer to a large rimmed baking sheet lined with a triple layer of paper towels or a clean kitchen towel and blot mixture dry with more towels.
 Return to large bowl.

 Pour dressing over vegetables and toss to coat.
 Adjust seasoning to taste with salt, pepper, and/or sugar.